 To change the Port/Channel allocation at a later stage, while possible, is not desirable and must be handled carefully to avoid corruption and/or loss of data.
 As such, care should be exercised when initially allocating Channels to Ports.
-As a rule unused Ports should reserve one or more Channels (if possible) for later use.
+As a rule of thumb, Port 10 (if used) should always be allocated to Channel 16 and any unused Ports should reserve one or more Channels (if possible) for later use.